ProtonMail/WebClients/applications/pass-extension/README.md

 yarn start:prod # Development build using production config (no hot reloading)
 ```

+If you want to target the production api, add set this env var `API_ENV=proton.me`

 In dev-mode, you can inspect the redux stores on the REDUX_DEVTOOLS_PORT (default: 8000) for the different extension components http://localhost:8000

 ## Building for Production